MicrosoftDocs/ATADocs/ATPDocs/install-atp-step2.md

 ## Step 2.
 Provide a Username and Password to connect to your Active Directory Forest

-The first time you open the Azure ATP Console, the following screen appears:
+The first time you open the Azure ATP workspace portal, the following screen appears:

 ![Azure ATP welcome stage 1](media/directory-services.png)